Deployment Architecture

 For a more complete discussion of MinIO redundancy and healing, see Erasure Coding and Object Healing.

-- MinIO uses a deterministic hashing algorithm based on object name and path to select the erasure set for a given object.
+, MinIO shards the object into 8 data and 8 parity blocks, distributing them across the drives in the erasure set.
+All erasure sets in this pool have the same stripe size and shard distribution.- MinIO uses a deterministic hashing algorithm based on object name and path to select the erasure set for a given object.

 For each unique object namespace